 The transverse sizes of the positron beam are enlarged at high currents by the electron cloud instability (ECI) from multipacting electrons, as is now commonly seen in several accelerators.
-A solenoid capable of 30 gauss has been wrapped on the straight section vacuum chambers to suppress these electrons.
-A length of 600 m has been wound resulting in a luminosity increase of order 70% over the past year.
-With the present solenoids the e+ beam size enlargement starts at about 1300 mA with four bucket spacing and is seen in both the vertical and horizontal planes.
-PEP-II is now embarking on a program to wind solenoids in the LER bending arcs to suppress multipacting and photo-electrons there.
-About 200 chambers (5 m each) need winding.
-80 m is done so far.
+A solenoid capable of 30 gauss has been wrapped on the straight section and arc vacuum chambers to suppress these electrons.
+A length of about

+1500 m has been wound resulting in a luminosity increase of order 70% over the past year and a half.
+With the present solenoids the e+ beam size enlargement starts at about 1500 mA with four bucket spacing and is seen in both the vertical and horizontal planes.